dvpromptER/dvpromptER.github.io/_posts/2017-02-10-Copy-of-7th-blog.-GitHub-and-YouTube-videos.md

   <tr>
     <td>

-I think I need to write the code down when shown it so it will help me if I forget it in the future.
-Also I should watch some videos to help me develop my skills.</td>
+I think I should actually do some research at home on how to make the most out of google sheets.</td>
   </tr>
 </table>